-A personalized commuter plan is a strategy catered to an individual to show him or her ways in which TDM strategies can be applied to his or her day-to-day transportation.
+Description: A personalized commuter plan is a strategy catered to an individual to show him or her ways in which TDM strategies can be applied to his or her day-to-day transportation.
 These plans consider the locations of an individual's home and work as well as frequented locations, such as the gym, park, grocery store, or shopping center, and demonstrate opportunities to reduce single-occupancy vehicle (SOV) traffic by carpooling/vanpooling, biking, walking, or taking public transportation.

-Benefits of Personalized Commuter Plans include:

-- Guidance to individuals on how to use TDM strategies - Promotion of bicycle and pedestrian infrastructure - Promotion of public transit routes and timetables - Carpool matching
+- Benefits of Personalized Commuter Plans include: - Guidance to individuals on how to use TDM strategies - Promotion of bicycle and pedestrian infrastructure - Promotion of public transit routes and timetables - Carpool matching

-Inquiring about a personalized commuter plan is an option on the new Go Coast website, which launched in January of 2020.
+Potential for Inquiring about a personalized commuter plan is an option on the new Go Coast website, Application: which launched in January of 2020.
 An individual can answer a few questions about his or her destinations, habits, goals, and abilities, and the TDM Coordinator will assist in creating a plan to change commuting habits as little or as often as the individual wishes.

-This service will be offered to anyone working or living within the WMPO planning boundary.
-Pertinent and confidential information will be required by the individuals, such as work and home addresses.
+How to Implement: Pertinent and confidential information will be required by the individuals, such as work and home addresses.
 The service will be promoted first to affiliates of the organizations represented on the Go Coast Committee, then to the public via email and social media.